jeetsukumaran/DendroPy/doc/source/tutorial/taxa.rst

 Multiple Taxon Set Mode
 -----------------------

-In the "multiple taxon set" mode, which is the default, taxon management is restricted only to tracking all :class:`~dendropy.dataobject.taxon.TaxonSet` references of their other data members in the property :attr:`~dendropy.dataobject.char.DataSet.taxon_sets`.
+In the "multiple taxon set" mode, which is the default, :class:`~dendropy.dataobject.dataset.DataSet` object tracks all :class:`~dendropy.dataobject.taxon.TaxonSet` references of their other data members in the property :attr:`~dendropy.dataobject.char.DataSet.taxon_sets`, but no effort is made at taxon management as such.

-Thus, every time a data source is read with a "multiple taxon set" mode :class:`~dendropy.dataobject.dataset.DataSet` object, new  :class:`~dendropy.dataobject.taxon.TaxonSet` objects will be created and associated with the :class:`~dendropy.dataobject.tree.Tree`, :class:`~dendropy.dataobject.tree.TreeList`, or :class:`~dendropy.dataobject.char.CharacterArray` objects created from the data source, resulting in multiple :class:`~dendropy.dataobject.taxon.TaxonSet` independent references.
+Thus, every time a data source is read with a "multiple taxon set" mode :class:`~dendropy.dataobject.dataset.DataSet` object, by deault, a new  :class:`~dendropy.dataobject.taxon.TaxonSet` object will be created and associated with the :class:`~dendropy.dataobject.tree.Tree`, :class:`~dendropy.dataobject.tree.TreeList`, or :class:`~dendropy.dataobject.char.CharacterArray` objects created from each data source, resulting in multiple :class:`~dendropy.dataobject.taxon.TaxonSet` independent references.
+As such, "multiple taxon set" mode :class:`~dendropy.dataobject.dataset.DataSet` objects are suitable for handling data with multiple distinct sets of taxa.

 For example::